Wisconsin Lottery Numbers

 Never miss out on a big prize - visit this page for all the latest Wisconsin Lottery numbers.
 Just click on a link below to view the most recent winning numbers for the drawing of your choice.

-Current lottery games include: Powerball - Mega Millions - Wisconsin Badger 5 - Super Cash - Megabucks - Pick 3 - Pick 4.
+Current lottery games include: Powerball - Mega Millions - Wisconsin Badger 5 - Super Cash - Megabucks - All or Nothing - Pick 3 - Pick 4.

 Megabucks & EZ Match

-Megabucks is the flagship draw game of Wisconsin, creating countless millionaires across the state.
+Megabucks is the flagship game of Wisconsin, creating countless millionaires across the state.
 Players pay $1 for two entries and select six different numbers from 1 to 49 for each line.
 Drawings are held on Wednesday and Saturday evenings after 9:00 PM.
-To win a prize, players must match at least three of the six numbers drawn.
+To win a prize, players must match at least three of the six numbers.
 Here's how it works:

 |Winning Tier||Prize||Odds (based on